Distance: 23 miles out and back

 In 2015 the Valley Fire burned tens of thousands of acres south of Clear Lake.
 The fire burned on three sides of Cobb, but the town and our stretch of Hwy.
 175 were largely undamaged.
-You’ll see major damage to the forest and several destroyed houses along the road in the last two miles before entering Cobb.
-Middletown, the town south of Cobb on 175, was destroyed, and the stretch of 175 from Cobb to Middletown goes through the heart of the devastation, if you’re interested in such things.
+You’ll see major damage to the forest and several destroyed houses along the road in the last two miles before entering Cobb (see photo at end of post).
+The stretch of 175 from Cobb to Middletown goes through the heart of the devastation, if you’re interested in such things.

 Creating loop routes in this area almost always involves riding a stretch of Hwy 29.
 I don’t seek it out but I don’t dread it either.
 It’s a moderate-sized two-lane highway with a lot of traffic, but the shoulder is good, the riding is easy with some variety, and the scenery—lake, vineyards, hills—is charming.